Over 56% of consumers are more likely to click on UGC-based ads because they appear more genuine.

 That means you get more taps from potential customers at a lower cost.
 When you combine relatable content with strong marketing campaign visuals, your cost-effective content generation leads to better performance all around.

-When people engage with your UGC ad, liking, watching, commenting, it sends a clear signal to the platform that your marketing content is working.
+When people engage with your UGC ad, such as liking, watching, and commenting, it sends a clear signal to the platform that your marketing content is effective.

 Platforms like TikTok and Meta reward that performance with higher relevance scores.

 And those scores matter.
 Better scores lead to lower CPMs, smoother delivery, and more efficient reach.
-In short, stronger engagement means less spend and more impact across your ads campaign.
+In short, stronger engagement means less spend and more impact across your ad campaign.

 Studio-shot ads lose impact fast.
-UGC-style ads stay relevant much longer because they feel real and timely.
+UGC-style ads remain relevant for much longer because they appear genuine and timely.
 In fact, 93 % of marketers say UGC performs better than traditional branded content.

-A few light edits, changing hooks, adding captions, tweaking calls to action, can refresh these ads without redoing the production.
+A few light edits, changing hooks, adding captions, and tweaking calls to action can refresh these ads without redoing the production.
 That means you get more mileage from each creative while keeping costs low.

 When your ads feel relatable and cost less to run, your customer acquisition numbers improve across the board.
 UGC-based ads help brands spend less to bring in more customers.